cname87/project-perform-k8es/backend/utils-build/buildStagingImage/README.md

 # Build a Docker image containing Node and Puppeteer to be used for unit and e2e tests during a cloud build

-This is required to provide a Docker image containing node & puppeteer that can be used as the basis of an application build used during cloudbuild for unit and e2e testing..
+This is required to provide a Docker image containing node & puppeteer that can be used as the basis of an application build used during cloudbuild for unit and e2e testing.
 Puppeteer is required for tests which use Chrome headless and it requires specific libraries that are not in the standard Node images.

 This image is used in a Dockerfile (in the root directory) that builds the actual application.
 The Dockerfile is built against in the main cloudbuild.yaml file and the resulting application is pushed to the GCP registry and used in a few cloudbuild steps.